-Frenchman starts hunger strike by Olympic Stadium in desperate bid to see his kids
+Frenchman starts hunger strike by Tokyo Olympic Stadium in desperate bid to see his kids

 The policy creates a cruel incentive for parents — flee a marriage with your children at your side and you will almost certainly win custody of them, without any enforceable obligation to grant the other parent access.

-Lawyers say that is exactly what happens in tens of thousands of Japanese families every year, and it’s exactly what happened to Fichot: when his marriage broke down and he sought a divorce, his Japanese wife simply took off with their nearly 3-year-old son Tsubasa and 11-month-old daughter Kaeda.
+Lawyers say that is exactly what happens in tens of thousands of Japanese families every year, and it’s exactly what happened to Fichot: When his marriage broke down and he sought a divorce, his Japanese wife simply took off with their nearly 3-year-old son, Tsubasa, and 11-month-old daughter, Kaeda.
 That was Aug.
 10, 2018.

 “My children were kidnapped three years ago and since then I haven’t heard from them,” Fichot said in an interview on Sunday, on the second day of his hunger strike.
 “I don’t know where they are.
 I don’t know if they are healthy, or even that they are alive.”